SteveDoyle2/pyNastran/README.md

 As always there are many bug fixes and many new tests.

 Additionally, there have also been many API changes.
 It's a frustrating step, but pyNastran is adopting PEP-8.
 Where possible, old methods will be maintained until v0.8, but that is not always possible.
 If an old method is not supported and hadn't previouly been deprecated, make a ticket/issue and if it can be supported, it will be added back.

+Additionally, most op2 object were changed in order to eliminate errors, and be more consistent.
+For example, `plateStress` has been replaced by `ctria3_stress`, `cquad4_stress`, `ctria6_stress`, etc.  Also, plate centroids now have a `node_id` of `0`.
+This greatly simplifies F06 writing and vectorized data extraction.

 ## Download Page
 Google Code no longer supports new downloads.